Inthefield7/Google-IT-Support-Professional-Certificate/README.md

 <br>

-* This repository written for reference and self-documentation purpose
+* This repository is written for reference and self-documentation purposes.
 * Feel free to contribute!